Change that leads to better lives

 Why NDTi?

 C(E)TRs are a vital part of ensuring that autistic people and people with a learning disability receive the right care, in the right place, at the right time.
 They help prevent unnecessary hospital admissions and support people to leave hospital when it is safe and appropriate to do so.
+The Mental Health Bill proposes to strengthen their use.

 We helped build the programme